The Top 10 Best Hikes in Mexico: My Personal Picks

 Paso de Cortés trail in Mexico

-Karin, checking the view on the Paso de Cortés
+Check out the view from the Paso de Cortés

 • Difficulty: easy